worldpeaceenginelabs/DAuth/README.md

 # How does it work?

 The component combines both inputs, name and pass.
 The QR-code is generated from the result (namepass)<br>
-The exact same QR-code pattern is only generated again, with the right name and pass.<br>
+The exact same QR-code pattern is only generated again, with the right name and passphrase.<br>

 # How to use?